 The Organization for Economic Co-operation and Development (OECD) is more confident about Brazil’s ability to continue fighting corruption.
 However, the good impression left by Brazilian authorities after a meeting in Brasília was not enough to diminish all of the anti-bribery committee’s concerns.
 For the group’s president, in spite of the readiness demonstrated by the Executive, the ball is now in the Supreme Court’s hands.

-The OECD’s anti-bribery committee made an emergency trip to Brasília on November 12–13.
+The OECD’s Working Group on Bribery made an emergency trip to Brasília on November 12–13.
 As we explained